phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

  | submodule | 	Many options, useful for working with submodules |
  | tag -a | Create a tag or list tags |
  | update | Pull updates into the local sandbox |

+## Further Information

+There are many git commands to diagnose the status of your sandbox.

+### Status
+Status provides a summary of the status of your sandbox.

+      git status

+will indicate which branch your sandbox is on and the changes that have been made.
+This should be used often during development and before commits and pushes.

+### Diff
+Diff shows code changes.

+      git diff

+### Log
+Log summarizes the commits and pushes in your sandbox up to the current state.
+The first entry will provide the id of the current model version.

+      git log

+If you want a useful graphical summary of the log, try

+      git log --graph --oneline --decorate

+### Remote
+Remote summarizes the remote repositories setup locally.

+      git remote -v

+`git remote add` is used to add name new remote repositories for use locally.

 # Appendix B: Best Practices
 * Create a fresh clone and branch for each batch of changes that will be submitted in separate PRs, if a previous PR might not be executed before work begins on the next one.